 C. M. Gordon, organising secretary of the College of the Bible, is now on a collecting tour in the interests of the said institution.
-He would like to report that some Australian brother had done for Australia what R. A. Long has done for America.
-This is what the Christian Standard reports about Bro.
-Long:-A press clipping, says the Standard, announces that R. A. Long, of Kansas City, has given \$30,000 to Transylvania University.
-The gift is suggestive of two most hopeful indications-i.e., that our colleges are winning recognition and that our men of wealth are seeing the needs of the kingdom.
-We are all to be congratulated.
+He would like to report that some Australian orother had done for Australia what R. A. Long has done for Australia what R. A. Long has done for Australia what the Christian Standard reports about Bro.
+Long:-A press clipping says the Standard, announces that R. A. Long of Kansas City, has given \$30,000 to Transylvenia University.
+The gift is suggestive of two wants unning recognition and that our men of wealth are seeing the needs of the kingdom.
+We wealth are seeing the needs of the kingdom.

+are all to be congratulated.

-A farewell social was given to Bro. and Sister C. M. Gordon by the Swanston-st. church on Tuesday evening last.
-Bro.
-Gordon, after four years' service with the church as its evangelist, had accepted an appointment with the College of the Bible, and the present gathering was held in his honor.
+A farewell social was given to Bro, church on C. M. Gordon by the Swanston-st. Tuesday evening last.
+Bro, Gordon, years' service with the church as its had accepted an appointment with the College that accepted an appointment with the College the Bible, and the present gathering was held in this honor.
 There was a large assemblage of the members of the church.
-B. J. Kemp was in the chair, and farewell addresses were delivered by F. G. Dunn, A. R. Lyall and A. Wilson, representing respectively the church, the Sunday School Society.
-R. Lyall, on behalf and the Endeavor Society.
+B. J. Kemp was in the members of the church.
+B. J. Kemp was in the chair, and farewell addresses were delivered by F. G. Dunn, A. R. Lyall and A. Wilson, represented the chair of the chair of the church.

+senting respectively the church, the Sunday School and the Endeavor Society.
 R. Lyall, on behalf of the church, presented Bro.
-Gordon with a lady's bag.
-All cheque, and Sister Gordon with a lady's bag.
-All the speakers testified to the esteem in which both the speakers testified to them the best wishes were held, and conveyed to them the best wishes of the church for their future prosperity.
+Gordon with a cheque, and Sister Gordon with a lady's bag.
+All the speakers testified to the esteem in which both were held, and conveyed to them the best wishes of the church for their future prosperity.

-The Catch-My-Pal Movement originated in Armagh, Ireland, in 1909.
+The Catch-My-Pal Movement originated in Ar-The Catch-My-Yal Movement originated in Armagh, Ireland, in 1909.
 On July 13 of that year R. J. Patterson, a Presbyterian preacher in that city, saw six drunken men lounging in a street near his home.
 He promptly drafted a pledge and these six men were charter members of what is called the great "Protestant Total Abstinence Union."
+At the first anniversary celebration last talk.
+Mr. Patterson reported that 120000 men.
+Union."
 At the first anniversary celebration last July, Mr. Patterson reported that 120,000 men and women were enrolled, pledging themselves with a vow, "for God and home and native land to see this thing through."
-From Ireland the organisation has spread into England, Scotland, America and South Africa.
-One great source of its growth is the requirement that each signer shall bring a friend to sign the same pledge.
+From Ireland the organisation has spread into England, Scotland.
+America and South Africa.
+One great source of the growth is the requirement that each signer. its growth is the requirement that each signer shall bring a friend to sign the same pledge.

 Are the Mormons about to abandon Utah?
 So declares Hamilton Smith, a priest of the Mormon Church, who has just participated in the closing of a sale of 50,000 acres of land to the Mormons in the State of Coahuila, Mexico.
 Smith is authority for the statement that President Diaz has assured the church that polygamy and all other practices of the church will be permitted without interference in Mexico.
-Smith also states that his people will abandon Utah and adjoining States in the not far distant future and settle in Mexico, where they will not be persecuted for their religion and its practices.
+Smith also states that his people will abandon Utah and adjoining States in the not for distant future and eath in Mexico. the not far distant future and settle in Mexico, where they will not be persecuted for their religion and its practices.
 The Mormons already own 65,000 acres of land and have a well-established colony adjoining the 50,000 acres just acquired.